 Cash vs. Profits

-The net amount on a profit and loss statement; the result of sales minus expenses.
+Profits are the net amount on a profit and loss statement.
+They are the result of sales minus expenses.
 That's not the same thing as cash.
 Think of it this way: Profits are an accounting and tax concept, that comes into play at the end of an accounting period and at tax time.
 Profits are the result of a calculation; Cash is the result of banking transactions.

 Cash Flow vs. Net Income

-The money going into and out of your business, through your business checking account.
+Cash flow refers to the movement of money into and out of your business, through your business checking account.
 If the net cash flow is positive (more cash coming in than going out), that's good.
 If it's negative, it means your business is spending more than it's collecting.
 Notice I used the word "collecting," not selling.

-Shown on a Net Income statement, but only at the end of a month, quarter, or year.
+Net Income for a business is shown on a net Income statement, but only at the end of a month, quarter, or year.
 It doesn't help you figure out how to deal with the ups and downs of cash during a month.

-How Can My Business Have Profits But I Don't Have Any Cash?
+How Can My Business Have Profits But No Cash Flow?

 To answer that question, I need to bring the concept of accounting methods into this discussion.
 There are two accounting methods - cash and accrual.
 An all-cash business uses the cash accounting method.
 Income is received when money (check, credit card) changes hands.
 In accrual accounting, income is received when the bill or invoice is sent, not when you receive the money.